£83 Find Cheap Flights from Boston to California

 • If you are looking for a destination airport linked to public transport, you could fly into SFO from Boston.
 San Francisco Bay Area links to cable cars, muni subway, bus, and light rail systems, so flying SFO is ideal when considering public transit in California.

-Reviews of the top airlines flying from Boston to California
+Reviews of the top airline flying from Boston to California

 See real verified KAYAK customer reviews for airlines flying from Boston to California.
 Airline scores are aggregated from all reviews left by passengers on KAYAK after flying with an airline.
 KAYAK doesn’t show reviews that are older than 5 years.
 Learn how KAYAK collects reviews.